ALERT: Park Ranger & Environmental Education Intern applications are live! Apply by April 1st to join our summer crew. Apply Today

 Cancellation Policy

-Guests may cancel their reservation for a full refund up to 1 week (7 days) prior to the program date by calling 712-545-3283 and speaking with staff directly.
+Please note that processing fees will not be refunded.
+Guests may cancel their reservation for a refund up to 1 week (7 days) prior to the program date by calling 712-545-3283 and speaking with staff directly.
 Cancellations received less than 1 week (7 days) in advance of the event will not be refunded.
-Fees for programs cancelled by PCC due to weather or other circumstances will be refunded.
+Fees for programs canceled by Pottawattamie Conservation due to weather or other circumstances will be refunded, including the processing fee.

 Related Events